shlomif/Adrian-Ettlinger-Emails-Collection/README.md

 - http://en.wikipedia.org/wiki/Adrian_Ettlinger

-It is provided here as a king of memory for him.
+It is provided here as a kind of memory of him.